EmiliaLopez/MARKETING_ANALYTICS_PROJECT/README.md

 ## Objectives

-The objective of the data analysis team is analyze the customer profile understanding the data set and propose data-driven solutions.
+**Analyze the customer profile understanding the data set and propose data-driven solutions**.

-In addition, it will be necessary to predict the amount that will be spent per customer in terms of the provided customer characteristics.
+**In addition, it will be necessary to predict the amount that will be spent per customer in terms of the provided customer characteristics**.

 This analysis will provide marketers with valuable insights to shape strategic decisions regarding advertising and efectively target a chosen group of potential customers, utilizing predictions of their future spending patterns.

 ## Challenges